-Credit 5.
 Prerequisite: Full admission to the Teacher Education Program.
 Corequisite: MUED 4880 and MUED 4890.
 Activities directly related to teaching performance; planning and presenting lessons, directing study, and managing the classroom and rehearsal.
 A grade of B is required to meet degree requirements.

 MUED 4871.
+Residency I.

-Residency I.Credit 5.Prerequisite: Full admission to the Teacher EducationProgram.
+Prerequisite: Full admission to the Teacher Education Program.
 Corequisite: MUED 4872.
-Performance based communicating and collaborating with colleagues and others, effectively assessing student learning and reflecting on practice.
+Performance based clinical experience in authentic settings involving planning appropriate instruction based on student's needs, creating a positive learning environment, communicating and collaborating with colleagues and others, effectively assessing student learning and reflecting on practice.
 A grade of B is required to meet degree requirements.